 What to order: Pterodactyl Burger ($5) — award-winning 5-ounce beef burger, everything style.

 Burger topping options at Pinky’s:

 - Everything — mayo, lettuce, tomato, onion, dill pickles

 - Ding Dong Style — crunchy peanut butter, honey-cilantro slaw, and hot sriracha sauce

 Go big burger: Triple “G” three, 5-ounce patties, Westside style (this was Guy Fieri’s order when he visited).

-Vibe: Neighborhood burger and beer spot with a great patio in Plaza Midwood (know to many for their famous Large Marge Bloody Mary).
+Vibe: Neighborhood burger and beer spot with a great patio in Plaza Midwood (known to many for their famous Large Marge Bloody Mary).

-What to order: Farmer’s Daughter ($11) – farm egg, peppered applewood bacon, cheddar, tomato, Bibb lettuce, M&B sauce.
+What to order: Farmer’s Daughter — farm egg, peppered applewood bacon, cheddar, tomato, Bibb lettuce, and M&B sauce.

-Backup burger: Moo & Brew Burger — brew-braised onions, brew chili, brew cheese & yellow mustard.
+Backup burger: Moo & Brew Burger — brew-braised onions, brew chili, brew cheese, and yellow mustard.